cozy-creator/ratelimiter/README.md

 First, you define usage plans; these are limits applied to each endpoint, such as 10 requests per minute + 200 requests per day + 2_000 tokens per minute.
 Then you assign plans to users.

+We only use fixed-window rate limits.
+You can specify whatever unit types you like in your policy: `gpu-second`, `token`, etc. and will ensure these limits are met.
+The default unit-type (if unspecified) is `request`.

+We also support `credits`, which are meant to be pre-purchased balances (either funny-money or actual dollars) that your users need in order to use your API.
+These credits are called `quota blocks` in postgres, and they can have expiration dates.

 ### Requirements

-- Go 1.23 or higher
 - Postgres instance
 - Redis-compatible key-value store

 We use Postgres to store usage-plans, and Redis to store rate-limit data.
-Redis kinda sucks though, but you can use any key-value store that has a Redis-compatible API; we recommend (microsoft/Garnet)[https://github.com/microsoft/garnet] instead.
+Redis kinda sucks though, but you can use any key-value store that has a Redis-compatible API; we recommend [microsoft/Garnet](https://github.com/microsoft/garnet) instead.
 Note that we use postgres-specific features in our tables, so Postgres can't be swapped out with another SQL database easily.

-### Deploy locally
+### Running Locally

 1. Add our golang library to your project: